menandmice/micetro_docs/guides/implementation/architecture.rst

 User Interfaces
 ^^^^^^^^^^^^^^^

-The Management Console and Command Line Interface connects directly to Men&Mice Central using TCP/IP connecting to through TCP port 1231.
-The Men&Mice Web Interface talks directly to the Web Server (IIS or Apache) which redirects its request to Men&Mice Central also through TCP port 1231.
+The Management Console connects directly to Men&Mice Central using TCP/IP, connecting to through TCP port 1231.
+The Men&Mice Web Application talks directly to the Web Server (IIS or Apache) which redirects its request to Men&Mice Central also through TCP port 1231.
+(For more information on communication ports within Micetro, see :ref:`firewall-ports`.)

 Middle Layer
 ^^^^^^^^^^^^

 The middle layer is responsible for collecting and synchronizing data and handle requests from different Interfaces.
 Men&Mice Central has its own database to store all related data.
-The authoritative data is always the data source itself (i.e., the DNS Server).
+(See :ref:`central-database`.)
+The authoritative data is always the data source itself (i.e., the DNS or DHCP server).
 To retrieve data from the different data sources it uses various methods, as listed above.
-It might also communicate to other services in order to get or set information—e.g., Microsoft Active Directory to authenticate users.
+It might also communicate to other services in order to get or set information - e.g., Microsoft Active Directory to authenticate users.
+(See :ref:`webapp-sso`.)

 Data Layer
 ^^^^^^^^^^